WalhoutLab/MERGE/MetabolicDistance/readme.txt

 #such as atp and proton).
 Metabolites in the byproducts list will be ignored during distance
 #analysis.
 #You can use loadVarsFromFilenames() function to load all variables in a particular order,
-#provided that S is in npy format, and all others are as text with each list element occupying
+#provided that S is in npy format or delimited text format, and all others are as text with
-#a line.
+#each list element occupying a line.
 See help for this function for details.

 #EXAMPLE
-S,rxns,metabolites,lb,ub,byproducts=loadVarsFromFilenames('Input/Smatrix_regular.npy',\
+#If S matrix is in comma-delimited text format:
+S,rxns,metabolites,lb,ub,byproducts=loadVarsFromFilenames('Input/Smatrix_regular.txt',\
 'Input/reactions_regular.txt','Input/metabolites_regular.txt','Input/LB_regular.txt',\
-'Input/UB_regular.txt','Input/byproducts_regular.txt');
+'Input/UB_regular.txt','Input/byproducts_regular.txt',delimiterInSmatrix=',');
+#If S matrix is in an npy file, use the following instead:
+#S,rxns,metabolites,lb,ub,byproducts=loadVarsFromFilenames('Input/Smatrix_regular.npy',\
+#'Input/reactions_regular.txt','Input/metabolites_regular.txt','Input/LB_regular.txt',\
+#'Input/UB_regular.txt','Input/byproducts_regular.txt',delimiterInSmatrix=None);

 ##2-Forming a reaction network with unidirectional reactions